RP

 Prioritize cooked sushi rice

-Cooked sushi rice, sushi-grade ahi tuna, soy sauce, and sriracha mixed with 2 tbsp mayo shape the main flavor of Tuna Poke Bowl, so choose those carefully before worrying about smaller pantry additions.
+Cooked sushi rice, sushi-grade ahi tuna, soy sauce, and sriracha mixed with 2 tbsp mayo carry most of the flavor.
+Spend attention there first.

 Prep notes